HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Christopher’s play, LUKE MEETS CHARLENE AT A REALLY NICE BAR, was performed at the Delta Inn, a really nice bar, for AJS II.

+J. BRIAN LONG.
 Though born in South Carolina and, as a child, having taken up residence for extended periods of time in both Florida and Texas, J Brian Long has spent most of his life in eastern Tennessee.
 He has served on the board of directors for the Knoxville Writer’s Guild and edits the poetry section of a regional print magazine.

+He is author of a volume of poems, The Singing of the Wheels: Poems from Somewhere Not Far (Wind, 2004), which was nominated for the Kentucky Literary Award.
 He has served as a reader for the Peter Taylor Prize for the Novel, and is a columnist and freelance contributor for the Knoxville News-Sentinel.
 His work has also been published in various magazines and literary journals.

 Brian’s play, TWO, was performed in and around the City Hall in AJS III.

-Melissa Major grew up in rural Ontario and now resides in Toronto.
+MELISSA MAJOR grew up in rural Ontario and now resides in Toronto.
 She graduated from York University 's Glendon campus with a degree in Drama Studies as well as a degree in Psychology.
 Awards for her work include the York University President's Prize for Playwriting in 2004 (Art is a Cupboard), 2006 (Unicorn Horns) and 2007 (Kicking and Smiling).
 Art is a Cupboard was also a semi-finalist for Reverie Productions' Next Generation Playwriting Contest in New York (2006).
 Her only children's play Wanda T. Grimsby, Detective Extraordinaire won the 2006 Summer Shorts Festival Playwriting Competition, where the play was produced by Youth Education OnStage in Williston, North Dakota.
 One of her short plays, Delly's Belly was a finalist for the 2006 Emerging Artist Theatre's Fall EATfest award in New York, where it garnered a staged reading.

 Although her focus is on writing, she also makes a habit of parading around in other hats, such as the intricate director's hat, the inventive actor's hat and the illustrious poet's hat.
 Recent credits include a physical reading of Unicorn Horns for Nuit Blanche Toronto (Playwright/Performer), stage managing several shows for the Ashkenaz Festival at the Harbourfront Centre (Uprising: A Ballet by Donna Greenberg; The Wandering Jew; & Blue Cows & Green Ducks), the Toronto Fringe Festival production of Art is a Cupboard (Playwright) & playing the role of dog/grandma in Puzzled Man (New Ideas Festival, Alumnae Theatre).